-2.1 Payroll Deduction
+2.1.
+Payroll Deduction

 PDA may have members' dues deducted from their paychecks under the County Controller's procedures.
-Deductions shall be made only upon certification from the Union that an employee has authorized such deduction the employee's signed authorization on a form furnished by the County and shall continue until 1) the employee revokes the authorization such certification is revoked in writing, by the Union or 2) the employee transfers to unit another representated ion unit by another employee organization or transfers to another unit that is unrepresented.
+Deductions shall be made only upon certification from the Union that an employee has authorized such deduction and shall continue until 1) such certification is revoked in writing, by the Union or 2) the employee transfers to unit represented by another employee organization or transfers to another unit that is unrepresented.
 Employees may also authorize dues deduction for the California Probation, Parole and Correctional Association, but deduction may not be authorized for any other organization.